 Acute symptomatic carotid occlusion should be treated with urgent revascularization in select cases with immediate presentation.
 This can be accomplished with carotid endarterectomy (CEA) or interventional techniques including thrombolysis.
 In the setting of chronic total internal carotid artery occlusion (ICA) occlusion, medical management is preferred over revascularization.
 However, several special clinical indications exist for procedural intervention.
 Ipsilateral hemodynamic symptoms in the setting of ipsilateral ICA occlusion and contralateral ICA stenosis may benefit from contralateral ICA revascularization to ameliorate hemodynamic insufficiency.
 Ipsilateral embolic symptoms in the setting of ipsilateral ICA occlusion and ipsilateral external carotid occlusion (ECA) stenosis may be treated with ipsilateral ECA revascularization to eliminate the source of embolization, which occurs via enlarged ECA collaterals; ligation of the ipsilateral ICA also eliminates a source for embolization.
 Finally, ipsilateral hemodynamic symptoms in the setting of a patent contralateral carotid system, ipsilateral ICA occlusion, and ipsilateral ECA stenosis indicate ipsilateral ECA revascularization to improve ipsilateral hemodynamic flow.

 There are no specific criteria for surveillance of patients with chronically occluded ICA, nor are there criteria to specify the degree of ECA stenosis by duplex ultrasound.
 A reasonable regimen is to follow the patient clinically every six months to a year, with or without a duplex study.
 The development of symptoms indicates investigation with imaging of some kind to see if cerebrovascular revascularization is indicated.

-The management of patients with carotid artery stenosis is with a multidisciplinary team that consists of a nurse practitioner, primary care provider, internist, vascular surgeon, an interventional radiologist, and a neurologist.
+The management of patients with carotid artery stenosis is with an interprofessional team that consists of a nurse practitioner, primary care provider, internist, vascular surgeon, an interventional radiologist, and a neurologist.
 When a patient is discovered to have carotid stenosis, a referral should be made to the neurologist who can determine if treatment is required.
 Today, the carotid stenosis can be managed via surgery or stenting; both have similar outcomes in the short term.
 The treatment also greatly reduces the risk of a future stroke.

 |||Doonan RJ,Abdullah A,Steinmetz-Wood S,Mekhaiel S,Steinmetz OK,Obrand DI,Corriveau MM,Mackenzie KS,Gill HL, Carotid Endarterectomy Outcomes in the Elderly: A Canadian Institutional Experience.
 Annals of vascular surgery.
 2019 Feb 22; [PubMed PMID: 30802579]|